adaszko/complgen/README.md

 its own.
 As a separate use case, it can also produce completions directly on stdout, which is meant to be used in interactive shells (see below).

+`complgen` takes flags to complete from grammar files.
+Ideally, the grammar files are meant to be developed and versioned along with the completed command line tool to avoid version mismatches.
+There's nothing stopping you however from writing the grammar file yourself, optionally tailoring it for your most-frequent use cases, sort of like shell aliases on steroids.

 ## Demo

 [![asciicast](https://asciinema.org/a/SAH1uGqgwBEhyRV7G6Zasu45y.svg)](https://asciinema.org/a/SAH1uGqgwBEhyRV7G6Zasu45y)